ibkoun/Task-Management/README.md

     </div>
     <figcaption>
         <p align="justify">
             <b>Figure 2.
-The view of a task.</b> The identifier is generated automatically, while the rest of the fields must be filled in manually by the user.
+The view of a task.</b> The task is defined as an object that requires an amount of work to be accomplished.The identifier is generated automatically, while the rest of the fields must be filled in manually by the user.
         </p>
     </figcaption>
 </div>